forms but include student information;

 In addition to department teaching positions, there is an Outstanding Teaching Award given to graduate students each year.
 For information about general financial assistance, contact the Cal State Fullerton Office of Financial Aid (University Hall 146) at (657) 278-3125.
 The department also has several small scholarships that are awarded to students each spring.

-Teaching Fellowships and Teaching Assistantships are available through the Department of Human Communication Studies.
-Teaching Fellows generally teach Introduction to Human Communication (HCOM 100) and/or Public Speaking (HCOM 102).
-Teaching Assistants generally assist faculty with large sections of courses, assist with faculty research, or work in the forensics program.
+Teaching Assistantships and Forensics Assistantships are available through the Department of Human Communication Studies.
+Teaching Associates generally teach Introduction to Human Communication (HCOM 100) and/or Public Speaking (HCOM 102).
+Teaching Assistants generally assist faculty with large sections of courses and/or assist with faculty research, and Forensics Assistants work with the forensics program.

 The Graduate Student Association for Communication Scholars (GSACS) assists students in obtaining funding for attending professional conferences, sponsors workshops, and social activities.
 In the past, our student association also has co-sponsored six intercultural conferences held at Cal State Fullerton.